That’s a pretty common question and the answer for this question can be both advanced and simple.

-You may be looking at that label and don’t understand anything at all, but don’t worry I will explain it all to you.
-The first thing you have to check is what size you have on your tires.
-Because on the most labels, there are many different tire sizes.
-You will find anything like 195/65 – 16, that’s the size of your tire.
+You may be looking at that label and not understand anything at all, but don’t worry I will explain it all to you.
+The first thing you have to check is what size tires you have.
+Because on most labels, there are many different tire sizes.
+You will find something like 195/65 – 16; that’s the size of your tire.

-They are writing the cold tire inflation pressure because that is the pressure you should have when the tires are cold.
+There is information on the cold tire inflation pressure because that is the pressure you should have when the tires are cold.
 But why does it matter?
 You may ask.
-Checking the air pressure when the tire is cold vs warm could be a big difference
+Checking the air pressure when the tire is cold vs warm could make a big difference.

 Cold tire – Lower Pressure